Electromagnetic form factors of the nucleon from $N_f = 2 + 1$ lattice QCD: Form factor data

 In this appendix, we present the results of extracting the electromagnetic form factors with the summation method using the window average, as described in \cref{sec:excited_states}, for every gauge ensemble listed in \cref{tab:ensembles}.
 The effective form factors of the proton and neutron are put together from the isovector and isoscalar combinations according to

 To obtain the corresponding numbers in the tables below, we subsequently apply the summation method and the window average.
 The electric form factors are normalized by $G_E(0)$, except for the neutron, where $G_E^n(0) = 0$.
+To clarify the notation, we have marked the table columns to which the normalization has been applied with a hat.